richard-warren/locomotionAnalysis/models/README.md

 - should maybe use continuous signal for licks instead of times, and have a 'home' position for the tongue in the mouth...

 # long term todo
+- [ ] how to handle nose in old sessions, which is out of view!
 - [ ] figure out how to filter out poorly behaving sessions (e.g. based on velocity)
 - [ ] make isSated variable, or some predictor that encodes how sated they are?
 - [ ] sliding window mutual information to find optimal leads/lags for predictors, sort of like a non-linear version of cross-correlations